 The growth of Bonneville Joint School District 93 has been directly related to the growth in and around the City of Ammon.
 The City should continue to work with Bonneville Joint School District 93 as growth continues and additional educational infrastructure needs are recognized.
 The addition of the new Thunder Ridge High School northeast of the City will alleviate overcrowding in Hillcrest High School for a time and will serve some students within the City.
 As growth has continued, both elementary and junior high schools also have been affected.
 The City and the District share growth information and projections in an effort to fulfill the needs of the growing population.
-Enrollment figures for Fall 2017 reported to the City of Ammon by Bonneville Joint School District 93 for schools within the planning area are listed in Table 13.
+Enrollment figures for Fall 2022 reported to the City of Ammon by Bonneville Joint School District 93 for schools within the planning area are listed in Table 13.
+The capacity for the schools was found within the Bonneville Joint School District 93 2018 Facilities Plan within the School Profiles.